Key HR Facts [updated 09/04/2019]

 – Existing staff – within 1 month of the effective date of any changes to the terms.

-NB – if an individual has worked one month, he is entitled to receive written particulars even if he is not employed longer than one month.
+Service Requirement – one month to be entitled to receive written particulars even if the individual is not employed longer than one month.

 There is a statutory right to request a flexible working arrangement: